MarcoGos/kleenex_nl_pollenradar/README.md

 Via HACS:

-- Add a custom repository: MarcoGos/kleenex_nl_pollenradar as an integration
+- Add the following custom repository as an integration:
+    - MarcoGos/kleenex_nl_pollenradar
+    - Restart Home Assistant
-- Add the integration to Home Assiatant
+- Add the integration to Home Assistant

 ## Setup

-During the setup of the integration a name, latitude and longitude needs to be provides.
-The defaults are provided by Home Assistant.
+During the setup of the integration a name, latitude and longitude needs to be provided.

 ## What to expect